Article

 This web page details the different types of stress, and how stress can manifest, as well as providing top tips to support NHS colleagues.

 • It is both important and beneficial that initial indicators of stress are detected.
-It is also important to intervene at the early stages, before an employee becomes unwell and the pressures feel unmanageable.
+It is also important to intervene early, before an employee becomes unwell and the pressures feel unmanageable.
 The best way to detect whether an individual might be experiencing stress is by being alert and aware.
-Knowing and listening to your staff members is essential, considering them as a whole and recognising what may be out of character for them, as reactions to stress are individual in nature.
+Knowing and listening to your staff members is essential, considering them as a whole and recognising what may be out of character for them, as reactions to stress are individual.

-The Chartered Institute of Personnel and Development (CIPD) has created some factsheets to help detect changes in behaviour and/or performance that could be initial indicators that employees are suffering from excess pressure, caused directly or indirectly from the workplace.
+The Chartered Institute of Personnel and Development (CIPD) created factsheets to help detect changes in behaviour and performance that could be initial indicators that employees are suffering from excess pressure, caused directly or indirectly from the workplace.
 These could be:

 • work performance - inconsistent performance, uncharacteristic errors, lack of motivation, working longer hours, skipping breaks